Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 ![NumPy cs CuPy NVIDIA](/images/2022/02/numpy_vs_cupy_nvidia.png)

 This was ran on NVIDIA TITAN RTX.
-The plot for NVIDIA GPU is what you would expect, the computation is faster with CuPy (i.e. on GPU) compared to NumPy (i.e. on CPU) for non-trivial image size.
+The GPU vs CPU plot is what you would expect, the computation is faster with CuPy (i.e. on GPU) compared to NumPy (i.e. on CPU) for non-trivial image size.
 This result is what you would expect.
 The computation on GPU is slow for the image size less than **61 x 77**, this